FreeRDP/FreeRDP/SECURITY.md

 Please let us know who we should give the credit or attributions to.

-If you have found a security vulnerability in FreeRDP you can either direclty open an [Advisory on GitHub](https://github.com/FreeRDP/FreeRDP/security/advisories/new)[^1] or send us an email to mailto:security@freerdp.com
+If you have found a security vulnerability in FreeRDP you can either directly open an [Advisory on GitHub](https://github.com/FreeRDP/FreeRDP/security/advisories/new)[^1] or send us an email to mailto:security@freerdp.com

 In case of an email you can use the [FreeRDP security team GPG key](#reporting-gpg-key) for encrypted communication.